dh-trier/topicmodeling/HOWTO.md

 ## Installation

 Once you have installed the above-mentioned software and Python libaries, it is sufficient to download or clone this Github repository.
-You can then run the scripts from Thonny and access the sample dataset.
+You can then run the scripts and access the sample dataset.
 If you want to use your own datasets, simply add a folder in the "datasets" directory.

+## Testing your installation

+Before trying to use the scripts, you should test your installation.
+For this test, please follow the instructions provided here in the folder called "test".

 ## Usage notes